akalittle/akalittle/README.md

 ### Basic info
-- 🔭  Currently working on Reactjs.
-However,interested in Golang & Nodejs.
+- 🔭  Currently working on Golang & Reactjs.
 - 📫  U can reach me with sending an email to sixinlei0927@gmail.com